InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 * Some InnerSource stakeholders do not value source code at the same level of other Enterprise assets.
 * Organizations within the Enterprise want to select the right InnerSource projects to maximize outcome.
-* InnerSource Program wants to support the right projects among all the potential candidates.
+* The InnerSource Program wants to support the right projects among all the potential candidates.
 * There is no good consolidation of all source code and exploiting business value is ad-hoc.

 ## Context